Data for 2022

 Engineers Canada and the regulators have been tracking the number of newly licensed female-identifying engineers since 2014, as part of the 30 by 30 initiative.
 In 2015, Engineers Canada launched the 30 by 30 initiative with support from the provincial and territorial regulators.
 30 by 30 is a commitment to increasing the proportion of newly licensed engineers who are women to 30 per cent by 2030.

-This is an important metric for tracking the impact of programs that support gender equity in engineering, since it marks a career milestone for women in their early careers, post-graduation from an accredited program, or for internationally trained engineers entering the Canadian job market.
+This is one of the metrics for tracking the impact of programs that support gender equity in engineering, since it marks a career milestone for women in their early careers, post-graduation from an accredited program, or for internationally trained engineers entering the Canadian job market.

-Female-identifying engineers accounted for 19.8 per cent of newly licensed engineers in Canada in 2021 (see Table 2).
-The total number of female-identifying individuals obtaining their license in 2021 remained the same as the previous year at 1,635 members.
-The number of newly licensed male-identifying engineers increased in 2021, while the number of newly licensed female-identifying engineers remained the same, resulting in a higher proportion of male-identifying engineers.
+Female-identifying engineers accounted for 19.2 per cent of newly licensed engineers in Canada in 2022 (see Table 2).
+The total number of female-identifying individuals obtaining their licence in 2022 was 2,105 members, which is an increase of 470 members from the previous year.
+Despite an increase in the number of female-identifying newly licensed engineers in 2022, their percentage decreased from 2021 from 19.8 per cent.
+The number of newly licensed male-identifying engineers increased in 2022 by 2,218 members.
+This increase in newly licensed male-identifying engineers was significantly higher than that of the newly licensed female-identifying engineers, resulting in a higher proportion of male-identifying engineers.

-Although the number of female-identifying EITs decreased in 2021, the overall proportion remained the same 21.6 percent in 2021.
+Moreover, the number of female-identifying EITs increased in 2022 to 11,557, the overall proportion of female-identifying EITs was 21.7 per cent in 2022.In 2021, there were 9,187 female-identifying EITs making up 21.6% of the total.
 See Table 4 for the full breakdown of male and female-identifying EITs.

 6. From engineering student to professional engineer